brennacodes/little-discount-shop/README.md

 # Little Discount Shop

 Little Discount Shop is a fictitious e-commerce platform where merchants and admins can track sales, manage inventory, and fulfill customer invoices.
 This project was created in two parts over the course of two weeks.
-The backend and API were created using Ruby on Rails, and the frontend was styled with Bootstrap.
+Extensions added later include general authentication for users, Google OAuth2 login, authorization, and the server-side API.
+The backend and API were created using Ruby on Rails, and the frontend was styled with the help of Bootstrap.

 [**Click here to read about the Little Discount Shop API**](#little-discount-shop-api)